 The people most likely to have out-of-sync circadian rhythms are those that spend a lot of time indoors and under dim light for extended periods of time.
 This environment is common with office workers and puts these individuals who work long hours indoors without windows to allow natural light into the room at high-risk for circadian rhythm damage.

 Dr. Mariana Figueiro, professor and director at Lighting Research Center at Rensselaer Polytechnic Institute has been researching and educating people on how to synchronize their circadian rhythms for years.
 She describes Circadian Rhythm as a “blue sky” (short wavelength) detector.
 Figueriro uses a great example related to camping that illustrates this concept:

 Our pre-artificial light ancestors were in daylight first thing in the morning and shrouded in darkness after sunset, naturally syncing their Circadian Rhythms with the solar day.
-Based on this, Figueiro suggests that if you have ever been camping (not to be confused with “Glamping”!), you will probably begin to wake up with the sunrise and fall asleep with the sunset after only a couple of days in this sun-cycle.
+Based on this, Figueiro suggests that if you have ever been camping, you will probably begin to wake up with the sunrise and fall asleep with the sunset after only a couple of days in this sun-cycle.

 Most of us now work and live comfortably inside, alongside constant artificial lighting instead of the cyclical nature of sunlight.
 This non-stop, artificial light is one reason why two-thirds of us report disrupted sleep and ongoing sleep disorders.
 Staying up after dark probably means that you are exposed to even more artificial light, only compounding the disruption to your Circadian Rhythm.

 The Treatment of Circadian Rhythm Disorders

 Luckily, most circadian rhythm disorders are treatable.